 Instead of communicating properly, we yell and become aggressive so “the threat” will end, and the cause of our stress will go away from us.

-None of these things will kill us, but we are putting space between us and our stressors so our brains will relax and stop the flood of stressful hormones.
-We are purely reacting to situations.
+None of these things will kill us, but we are putting space between us and our stressors, so our brains will relax and stop the flood of stressful hormones.
+We are purely reacting to situations instead of solving he problem.

 Ever get out of a long line that’s making you mad?
 That is a flight reaction.
 Ever yell at someone when you can’t take anymore?
 That’s the fight reaction.

 I hope you enjoy these positive thinking exercises.
-If you have questions, leave them for me in the comments!
+If you have questions, leave them for me in the comments or email me!

 When I was a positive reinforcement dog trainer with local rescues, I used the A.C.T. method to train my pups to make better choices. -Yeah, yeah.
 I know you’re not a dog but hear me out!
 It will be worth it!-